Socio-economic context

 A key driver of this shift has been the expansion of central pivot irrigation, which has made large-scale, irrigated cropping possible across much of the region.

 In the 1980s, there were only three systems operating in the basin.
 Since then, the number of pivots has grown sharply.
-Data from the National Water Agency shows that there were around 1,670 systems in 2014, rising to more than 2,300 by 2022.
-Municipalities with the largest irrigated areas include Itaí, Paranapanema, Itapeva, Itaberá, and Buri.
+Data from the National Water Agency shows that there were around 1,670 systems in 2014, rising to over 2,300 by 2022.

 The number of water pivots has increased significantly since the first ones were installed in the 1980s.